jenkinsci/folder-auth-plugin/docs/usage.md

 Just click the big red ❌ on the top right of the role you want to delete and you're done.

+## Inheritance of Folder Roles

+When you add a folder role that is applicable on a *parent* folder, the permissions granted by that role are applicable to all of its children.
+Therefore, all permissions granted to a folder for a user are applicable to all folders and jobs nested under it.

 ## Reporting issues

 Please create a ticket for any bug reports or feature requests on